VielLosero/Dirty-System-From-Scratch/README.md

 ## The Dirty system from scratch
 English is not my main language, so be patient.
 I will write little.
 As a learning experience I started building a simple package manager to manage my first build of LFS.
 Late I changed to MLFS and GLFS.
 This is a work in progress.
+Sure each LFS users have their own scripts to manage their packages, updates and the system.
 Happy to share my dirty if this can help someone.
 For now I build full MLFS and 70% GLFS and some custom packages to get a little functional system that can boot on my laptop and continue the development not in a virtual machine.
 I need feedback, testers, contributors, supporters ... any help are welcome.
 Why that name "Dirty"?
 Because it is a work in progress and sure my code can polish more, but it works.
 The concept are easy, a script (the maker) that download the sources do the checksums and make a second script (the builder).
 The builder creates a thirt script (the package) to install the files.
-You can find a old description on the file [HOW.DID.DIRTY.START.md](HOW.DID.DIRTY.START.md)
+You can read more about it on my old file [HOW.DID.DIRTY.START.md](HOW.DID.DIRTY.START.md)

 ### How to install the repository and build from sources.
 Clone the repository and move it to have your / like /pkg/repository/MLFSCHROOT.
 Root perms are needed.